taixx046/Lottery-Statistics/README.md

 <br>
 https://www.mnlottery.com/_asset/tszy5z/pb_2016.txt
 <br>
-This program is built only support input of text file from mnlottory website.
+This program is built to only support input of text file from mnlottory website.
 <br>
 Hot Lotto, Lucky For Life, Mega Millions and PowerBall are the TradeMark of Multi-State Lottery Association.